Documentation

 3. Route logs to archive buckets using archive rules

-How to use archived logs?
+How to use archived logs

-1. Every line in the logs file is a JSON that represents a single log, and contains the details below:
+Each of the files in the bucket contains logs aggregated according to their timestamp.
+Every line in the logs file is a JSON that represents a single log, and contains the details below:

 {"timestamp": "2024-05-22T09:15:27.337000", "request_id": "REQUEST_ID", "resource_id": "resource_id", "message": "the actual log"}

-2. To query your logs, you can use Athena.
+The log files are provided in a .zip file format.
+To query your logs, you can use Athena.
 Make sure to use Table type Apache Hive and File format JSON.